-- 1. Connect DVA meter between the Brown/Yellow and the Brown wire and do a running test.
+- Connect a DVA meter between the brown and brown/yellow wires in each set and do a running test.
 AT NO TIME SHOULD THE VOLTAGE EXCEED 400v.
 If it does, the regulator circuit in the power pack is bad.
 The voltage should show a smooth climb and stabilize, gradually falling off at high RPM (above 5000).
 If you see a sudden drop in voltage right before the miss becomes apparent, the problem is likely in the stator. - 2.
 Disconnect the rectifier and retest.
-If the problem disappears, replace the rectifier and retest.
+If the problem disappears, replace the rectifier and retest to verify that the problem was in the rectifier.